-If a student is assigned for clinical experiences/practica at a clinical affiliate, other affiliate agency, organization, or school requiring a criminal background check, the student will be required to provide the requested information.
-Students are allowed in the facility at the clinical affiliates', other affiliate agency's, organization's, or school's discretion.
-If the agency denies the student's acceptance into the facility, the student will not be able to complete the clinical/practicum/ field experience and will be withdrawn from the program.
+If a candidate is assigned for clinical experiences/practica at a clinical affiliate, other affiliate agency, organization, or school requiring a criminal background check, the candidate will be required to provide the requested information.
+Candidates are allowed in the facility at the clinical affiliates', other affiliate agency's, organization's, or school's discretion.
+If the agency denies the candidate's acceptance into the facility, the candidate will not be able to complete the clinical/practicum/ field experience and will be withdrawn from the program.